What are the colours of Périgord?

-Périgord comes in 4 colours: black, purple, white and green.
-Historically, we can find traces of these names in old books, the black Périgord refers to the forest (dark), sometimes also to the truffle.
-The white Périgord refers to the chalky and chalky soils which appear in the landscapes, the green Périgord is characterised by its meadows and finally, more recently, the purple Périgord has been named after the wine because it is home to many vineyards.All about the Dordogne: frequently asked questions
+Périgord comes in 4 colors: black, purple, white and green.
+Historically, we find traces of these names in old books.
+Black Périgord refers to the forest (dark), and sometimes also to truffles.
+White Périgord refers to the chalk and limestone soils that appear in the landscape, while green Périgord is characterized by its meadows and, more recently, purple Périgord has been named in reference to wine, as it is home to numerous vineyards.All you need to know about the Dordogne: frequently asked questions

-Today Périgord and the Dordogne department are synonymous and designate the same territory.
-During the French Revolution, the National Assembly decided to create the departments in order to simplify France's administrative organization.
-The criteria used for the names of the departments being geographical or hydrographic, Périgord thus receives the name of its main river: the Dordogne.
+Today, Périgord and Dordogne are synonymous and refer to the same territory.
+During the French Revolution, the National Assembly decided to create départements to simplify the administrative organization of France.
+The criteria for department names were geographic or hydrographic, and Périgord was named after its main river: the Dordogne.

-Périgord refers to the Dordogne department, located in southwestern France in the new Aquitaine region.
-It is bordered by the ramparts of the Massif Central to the north, the Causses du Quercy to the east, the orchards of the Lot et Garonne to the south and the Gironde gravel to the west.
+Périgord refers to the Dordogne department, located in southwestern France in the New Aquitaine region.
+It is bordered by the ramparts of the Massif Central to the north, the Causses du Quercy to the east, the orchards of the Lot et Garonne to the south and the gravel of the Gironde to the west.

 Where is the Dordogne?

-Dordogne is synonymous with Périgord, located in the South-West of France in the new Aquitaine region.
+Dordogne is synonymous with Périgord, located in southwestern France in the New Aquitaine region.
 The Dordogne is bordered by the ramparts of the Massif Central to the north, the Causses du Quercy to the east, the orchards of the Lot et Garonne to the south and the gravel of the Gironde to the west.

-The Périgord Noir is located in the south-east of the Dordogne Department: Sarlat is the capital, you will also find the following villages there: Montignac, Les Eyzies, Thenon, Terrasson, Belvès, Domme, Le Bugue, Saint Cyprien, Villefranche du Périgord, Hautefort.
-It refers to its wooded cover with dense foliage making the undergrowth dark.
-For convenience, black is also associated with truffles, but the presence of this precious fungus would not be at the origin of the appellation.
+Périgord Noir is located in the south-east of the Dordogne department: Sarlat is the capital, and you'll also find the following villages: Montignac, Les Eyzies, Thenon, Terrasson, Belvès, Domme, Le Bugue, Saint Cyprien, Villefranche du Périgord, Hautefort.
+The name refers to the dense foliage and dark undergrowth.
+For convenience, black is also associated with truffles, but the presence of this precious mushroom is not the origin of the appellation.

-The Périgord Noir is made up of the Vézère valley and the Dordogne valley.
+Périgord noir is made up of the Vézère and Dordogne valleys.

 The Dordogne, Vézère and Céou rivers irrigate this region

-The Périgord Vert corresponds to the northern part of the Dordogne, it is a very hilly part covered with meadows and to a lesser extent with oak forest.
-Nontron, Brantôme, Ribérac, Lanouaille, Thiviers and Saint Pardoux la rivière are municipalities in the Périgord vert.
-It is currently a tourist appellation that includes the Nontron region and the Dronne valley.
-The Côle, the Auvézère, the Dronne and the Belle flow in this part of the Dordogne
+Périgord Vert corresponds to the northern part of the Dordogne, a very hilly area covered with meadows and, to a lesser extent, oak forests.
+Nontron, Brantôme, Ribérac, Lanouaille, Thiviers and Saint Pardoux la rivière are among the communes of the Périgord Vert.
+It is currently a tourist designation covering the Nontron region and the Dronne valley.
+The Côle, Auvézère, Dronne and Belle rivers flow through this part of the Dordogne.

-The Périgord Blanc corresponds to the centre of the Dordogne department, its name comes from the white colour of the limestone rocks of the landscape.
-Périgueux is the capital of the Périgord Blanc, you will also find the villages of Vergt, Mussidan, Neuvic, Saint Astier, Montpon ménestérol and Sorges.
-To white is referred to the stones of monuments and dwellings, the white stones that appear in cultures and limestone quarries (Saint Astier).
+Périgord Blanc corresponds to the center of the Dordogne department, and takes its name from the white color of the limestone rocks in the landscape.
+Périgueux is the capital of the Périgord Blanc region, as are the villages of Vergt, Mussidan, Neuvic, Saint Astier, Montpon ménestérol and Sorges.
+White refers to the stones of monuments and homes, the white stones that surface in crops and lime quarries (Saint Astier).

-The purple Perigord located in the southwestern part of the department takes its name from the purple colour of the autumn foliage of the vines and the colour of the wine.
-It is a recent appellation that has complemented the Department's other three colours.
+Purple Périgord located in the south-west of the department, takes its name from the purple foliage of the vines in autumn and the color of the wine.
+It's a recent appellation that complements the 3 other colors of the department.

-The Périgordins are the inhabitants of the Périgord, i.e. the Dordogne.
+Périgordins are the inhabitants of Périgord, i.e. the Dordogne.
 The term périgourdins is reserved for the inhabitants of Périgueux.
-But in use, the inhabitants of the Dordogne call themselves Périgourdins (and not Périgordins), it's strange...
+But in common usage, the inhabitants of Dordogne are called Périgourdins (and not Périgordins), which is strange...

-What are the names of the inhabitants of the Dordogne?
+What are the inhabitants of the Dordogne called?

-The inhabitants of the Dordogne are called the Périgordins, Dordognots or Dordognais, but no one in the Dordogne uses these terms, the inhabitants of the Dordogne call themselves Périgourdins (a term normally reserved for the inhabitants of Périgueux)
+The inhabitants of the Dordogne are called Périgordins, Dordognots or Dordognais, but no one in the Dordogne uses these terms.
+The inhabitants of the Dordogne call themselves Périgourdins (a term normally reserved for the inhabitants of Périgueux).

 What is the origin of the name Dordogne?

-The Dordogne is a 483 km long river that originates in the Puy de Dome.
+The Dordogne is a 483 km-long river that originates in the Puy de Dome region.
 Two small streams, the Dore and the Dogne, join to form the Dordogne.
-Yet the etymology of the word Dordogne does not come from this union.
-Its name comes from "Durãnius" which means torrent or stream (in the same way as the Durance) and which evolved into Dordonia (9th Century) and then into Dordogne.
+Yet the etymology of the word Dordogne does not stem from this union.
+Its name comes from "Durãnius", meaning torrent or stream (like the Durance), which evolved into Dordonia (9th century) and then Dordogne.

-The Dordogne is one of the cleanest rivers in France, in summer, its temperature is very mild and it is rather calm, it is shallow in many places and has many beaches on its banks.
-Of course, all swimming safety instructions must be followed.
+The Dordogne is one of the cleanest rivers in France.
+In summer, its temperature is very mild and it's rather calm.
+Of course, all safety instructions for swimming must be observed.

-Sarlat is located in the New Aquitaine region in the south-east of the Dordogne department in a part called Périgord Noir.
+Sarlat is located in the New Aquitaine region, in the south-east of the Dordogne département, in an area known as the Périgord Noir.

 Distances from Sarlat